project-meucci/thimm.github.io/docs/Regenerative Agriculture Podcast/Updating-soil-analysis-to-consider-microbial-influence-with-rick-haney.md

 ---
-title: Updating Soil Analysis to Consider Microbial Influence with Rick Haney
+title: Updating Soil Analysis To Consider Microbial Influence With Rick Haney
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Regenerative Agriculture Podcast  (2020-10-06)